Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Preliminaries

 \subsection{Borcherds' Lift for $L_{N,N'}$}

-We state a special case of Borcherds' theorem \cite[Theorem 13.3]{Bor98} for the lattice $L_{N,N'}$.
-We present only what is strictly necessary in the following and refer to \cite{Bor98} and \cite{JHB} for the general statement, further details and proofs. \cite{Ye2021} considers Borcherds products for the lattice $L_{N,1}$ in a different setting.
+Recall that we defined for a positive integer $N$ and a divisor $N'|N$ the lattice $L = L_{N,N'} = U(N) \oplus U(N')$ as the orthogonal sum of two rescaled hyperbolic planes over $\Z$.
+We state a special case of Borcherds' theorem \cite[Theorem 13.3]{Bor98} for $L_{N,N'}$.
+We present only what is strictly necessary in the following and refer to \cite{Bor98} and \cite{JHB} for the general statement, further details, and proofs. \cite{Ye2021} considers Borcherds products for the lattice $L_{N,1}$ in a different setting.